 Many kids diagnosed with ADHD will ask “why” over and over again until they understand something fully or figure out how it works.

 A child with Attention deficit hyperactivity disorder often has to be in a quiet, dark room when they sleep.
 They need this because their senses are more sensitive than other people’s so it might feel overwhelming and uncomfortable for them if there’s noise or light around them.

 Children who have ADHD are very empathetic and compassionate.
 They often have a difficult time seeing things through other people’s perspectives and they might not be able to control their own feelings as well as others because their emotions are more intense than those of the average person

 ADHD in children can be spotted early and treatment can be done.
 Though there isn’t a cure, there are strategies to live with it without being affected negatively by it.
-If you observe any symptoms of ADHD in your child, do consult a doctor for timely diagnosis and treatment.
+If you observe any symptoms of Attention deficit hyperactivity disorder in your child, do consult a doctor for timely diagnosis and treatment.
 While it can get difficult for parents to manage hyperactive children, the key is to stay calm and patient with them.
 We hope this article helped you get a better understanding of ADHD in children.